Skiing the Andes: A First-Timer's Planning Guide (2026 Season)

 - Tipping: 10% at restaurants

-You can ski in the same gear you'd use in Europe or North America, with a few adjustments:
+You can ski in the same gear you'd use in Europe or North America, with several adjustments that are specifically important for the Andes environment.

-- Layers.
-Temperature swings through the day can be extreme — bitterly cold morning, warm afternoon sunshine.
-A good layering system matters more than a heavy jacket.
+Temperature swings through the day can be extreme — bitterly cold mornings, warm afternoon sunshine.
+A good layering system matters more than a heavy jacket:

 - Electrical adapters.
-Chile and Argentina use different plug types (Chile: Type C/L, Argentina: Type I).
-Bring universal adapters.
+Chile uses Type C/L plugs; Argentina uses Type I. Bring universal adapters.

 - Cash.
 Especially for Argentina.
 See money section above.